KartavyaY/KartavyaY/README.md

 👯 I’m looking to collaborate on open-source projects related to on MCP and new Age AI developement.

 📫 How to reach me: kartavyayadavv@gmail.com or on LinkedIn.

-😄 Pronouns: He/Him

-⚡ Fun fact: [A fun fact about you - e.g., I can solve a Rubik's Cube in under a minute!]

 🛠️ My Tech Stack
 Here are some of the technologies I've been working with recently: